tatmanblue/ironbar/README.md

 # Status
 Prototype/irregular updates

+This project is being updated with new functionality.
 IronBar is functional but functionality is limited.
-Updates are made and project is active.
+However, there is no active update schedule in place.

 ## Revision
 2020.01.26